masterpiece007/Cwg-Basic-Exercise/README.md

 # Cwg-Basic-Exercise
- Application for creating and managing customer bank accounts.
+ Application for creating and managing customer's bank account.